Israeli peace activists show presence in West Bank hot spot - NewsBreak

 Israeli peace activists show presence in West Bank hot spot

-HEBRON, West Bank — (AP) — Dozens of Israeli peace activists toured the occupied West Bank’s largest city Friday in a show of solidarity with Palestinians, amid chants of “shame, shame” from ultra-nationalist hecklers.
+Dozens of Israeli peace activists toured the occupied West Bank’s largest city Friday in a show of solidarity with Palestinians , amid chants of “shame, shame” from ultra-nationalist hecklers.

 The encounter in the center of Hebron signaled the widening rift among Israelis over the nature of their society and Israel’s open-ended military rule over the Palestinians, now in its 56th year.